18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 Depending on the companies' hiring strategies and targets, the number of Hard rounds and the distribution of the above topics is different.
 There are usually three hard rounds for some companies like Shopee, ByteDance, TikTok, etc. You might be asked about all of the above topics in every single Hard round.

 Other than that, there are at most two Hard rounds in the other companies (not necessarily smaller companies than the above companies).
 They ask less about basic Computer Science knowledge, fewer live coding tests, and fewer system design questions.
+They focus more on your real experience in your past projects.
+They prefer to have a Homework round to test your coding skills instead of doing the live coding test.

 A Hard round lasts from 1 hour to 1 hour 30 minutes.